 While working on Exodus, Marley and the Wailers recorded songs that were later released on the album Kaya (1978).
 With love as its theme, the work featured two hits: "Satisfy My Soul" and "Is This Love."
 Also in 1978, Marley returned to Jamaica to perform his One Love Peace Concert, where he got Prime Minister Michael Manley of the PNP and opposition leader Edward Seaga of the JLP to shake hands on stage.

 That same year, Marley made his first trip to Africa, and visited Kenya and Ethiopia—an especially important nation to him, as it's viewed as the spiritual homeland of Rastafarians.
 Perhaps inspired by his travels, his next album, Survival (1979), was seen as a call for both greater unity and an end to oppression on the African continent.
 In 1980, Bob Marley & The Wailers played an official independence ceremony for the new nation of Zimbabwe.

 A huge international success, Uprising (1980) featured "Could You Be Loved" and "Redemption Song."
 Known for its poetic lyrics and social and political importance, the pared down, folk-sounding "Redemption Song" was an illustration of Marley's talents as a songwriter.
 One line from the song reads: "Emancipate yourselves from mental slavery; none but ourselves can free our minds."

 On tour to support the album, Bob Marley & The Wailers traveled throughout Europe, playing in front of large crowds.
-The group also planned a series of concerts in the United States, but the group would play only two concerts—at Madison Square Garden in New York City—before Marley became ill.
+They also planned a series of concerts in the United States, but the group would play only three concerts there — two at Madison Square Garden in New York City and one performance at the Stanley Theater in Pittsburgh, Pennsylvania—before Marley became ill.
 The cancer discovered earlier in his toe had spread throughout his body.